Havanese Puppy Guide

 Bringing home a Havanese puppy is exciting but requires preparation.
 Small breed puppies mature faster but are more fragile.
 Handle your Havanese puppy gently and puppy-proof your home carefully.

-With a typical weight of 7-13 lbs and lifespan of 14-16 yrs, the Havanese requires thoughtful care tailored to their specific breed characteristics.
+Expect 7-13 lbs at maturity and roughly 14-16 yrs of life with a Havanese; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 Whether you are researching the Havanese for the first time or deepening your knowledge as a current owner, the breed's toy lineage is the foundation for understanding their needs.

 Feeding Schedule